How to Create Non Intrusive Mobile Banners?

 Intrusive mobile banners, What do we mean by that?

-By intrusive, it means the pop-ups which show up immediately after clicking on a site or while users are observing the site.
+By intrusive, it means the pop-ups which show up immediately after clicking on a site or while users are surfing the site.
 These pop-ups not only block the main content but also provide a poor browsing experience to users.
 These can also be highly troublesome on mobile phones because the screens are smaller and you have to put on extra effort to close such popups.

 But now, this trend can be expected to reduce after Google decides to rank such sites lower.
 This simply means the sites which include such pop-ups will be ranked lower than the site which directs users straight towards the main content.

 Some of the examples of such interstitials, as per Google, which will be affected by this decision are: